| Safe Haskell | Safe-Inferred |

 set :: PersistEntity val => SqlExpr (Entity val) -> [SqlExpr (Entity val) -> SqlExpr Update] -> SqlQuery () #

-a type error to use this function on a SELECT
+a type error to use this function on a SELECT, it will

 most certainly result in a runtime error.